1. Everything happens for a reason

 Heavenly Father’s judgment of us takes into account the packages we arrive with.
 There are billions of variations that affect the way we see things and judge things, the way we process knowledge, the things that attract and repel us, what we can do physically.

 Complicating the effects of nature are the effects of the environment, from chemicals to culture to family life, God is aware of the things that shape us and define us.
-Our job is to do our best, with God’s help, with what nature and our environment have given us.
+Our job is to do our best, with God’s help, with what nature and our environment have given us—along with the profound spiritual gifts with which Father has sent us to earth.

 As sons and daughters of God, we have inherited divine capacities from Him.
 But we presently live in a fallen world.
 The very elements out of which our bodies were created are by nature fallen and ever subject to the pull of sin, corruption, and death.
 Consequently, the Fall of Adam and its spiritual and temporal consequences affect us most directly through our physical bodies.
 And yet we are dual beings, for our spirit that is the eternal part of us is tabernacled in a physical body that is subject to the Fall.
 As Jesus emphasized to the Apostle Peter, “The spirit indeed is willing, but the flesh is weak” (Matthew 26:41).